Welcome to the blog

 Connect the PSOC6 and start the “Hello World” programm

-Check COM port
+- Check the COM port in the Device Manager

 Congratulations, you successfully finished the PSOC6 and IDE setup!